cityofcapetown/ds_code_challenge/README.md

 1. A chart (plot) or charts (plots) that helps to answer the above question.
 2. A spatial map that helps to answer the above question.
 3. Make (1) and (2) interactive to allow users to explore the data and uncover insights
-4. Cross filtering: a filter on the map must update the chart(s) accordingly with the filter, and vice versa.
+4. Cross plot brushing: a filter on the map must update the chart(s) accordingly with the filter, and vice versa.
 5. Data Storytelling: in a separate markdown document, use the dataset and your visualisations to outline a data-driven story that answers the above question.
 In your document, describe how your visualisations support your narrative.
 6. Design Principles: Can you explain why you have chosen certain colors (e.g. for legends), fonts, the layout or anything else that will help us understand your thinking in designing the data visualization / dashboard.
 7. Publish your work using online service like https://pages.github.com/ or usinf any other means you are familiar with.
 We want to see the end product and interact with it.